DarkoKukovec/jquery-francis/README.md

 ## Documentation

-The documentation for the plug is available [here](http://api.jquery.com/jQuery.ajax/).
+The documentation for the plugin is available [here](http://api.jquery.com/jQuery.ajax/).

 ![Library logo](francis.png)